cl5706/cl5706.github.io/index.md

 ### Regression：
 $$\hat y = \overrightarrow {w}^{T}x$$
 Similarly, we can also view the linear regression model as a network.
 We take each of the dimensions of the input as a scalar value for a neuron, and we can get a network that maps from multiple neurons to one neuron, which is the output.
+### Multi-values Regression:
-###Multi-values Regression: $$\hat y = Wx$$
+$$\hat y = Wx$$
-The examples above are both mapping from n dimension to 1 dimension, what if we want to map from n dimension to n dimension?
-Instead of having only one output, we can have multiple outputs.
+Both classification and regression map from n dimension to 1 dimension, what if we want to map from n dimension to n dimension?
+Instead of having only one output, we can have multiple outputs. let each element in vector x be an input node and each element in vector y be an output node.